-On the releasing date, you need to bring your pen, your valid ID, the SPA or authorization letter, and the receipt.
+On the release date, you need to bring your pen, your valid ID, the SPA or authorization letter, and the receipt.

-Usually, they will no longer ask for your SPA on the releasing day but just bring it with you in case a problem arises.
+Usually, they will no longer ask for your SPA on the release day but just bring it with you in case a problem arises.

-Once you are at the DFA, you can ask the information desk where the releasing for an apostille is and follow their instruction.
+Once you are at the DFA, you can ask the information desk where the release for an apostille is and follow their instruction.

-You will usually need to put the receipt in a box next to the releasing window and wait for your name to be called.
+You will usually need to put the receipt in a box next to the release window and wait for your name to be called.

 Once called, you need to show your original ID.
 They may also ask you to take off your mask to verify that it is you and will give you the finished apostille once checked.

-You need to sign proof of release to certify that you received the document.
+You need to sign a proof of release to certify that you received the document.

 Sign it and put the date.